noamLeiv13/DataDevInterviewKit/README.md

 - Building confidence:
     - After a few interviews, you'll likely feel more comfortable with the process.
     - As your confidence grows, you can then focus on applying to and interviewing with companies that truly interest you.
+-

-## Failures:
+- Embracing Failures:
-It's okay to fail in multiple interviews — this doesn't reflect your abilities as a software engineer.
-Interviewing is a skill that improves with practice and preparation.
+    - It's okay to fail in multiple interviews — this doesn't reflect your abilities as a software engineer.
+    - Remember, interviewing is a skill that improves with practice and preparation.

 ## Questions to Evaluate Team and Company Fit: